laurent-kouassi/Gravity-Game/README.md

    Click on the right data image and score 1

- This game is design for my interview purpose.
+ This game was design for my interview purpose.